benya3310/docs.taio.app/docs/integration/shortcuts.md

 ## Import File

-Import any kind of files into Taio, such as photos:
+Import any kind of files into Taio, such as photoss:

 <img src="../integration/assets/IMG_6.png" width="360" />